-...This, for the purpose of this celebration, is the 4th of July.
+- 2 This, for the purpose of this celebration, is the 4th of July.
 It is the birthday of your National Independence, and of your political freedom.
 This, to you, is what the Passover was to the emancipated people of God.
-It carries your minds back to the day, and to the act of your great deliverance; and to the signs, and to the wonders, associated with that act, and that day.
+It carries your minds back to the day, and to the act of your great deliverance.
 This celebration also marks the beginning of another year of your national life; and reminds you that the Republic of America is now 76 years old.
 I am glad, fellow-citizens, that your nation is so young.
-Seventy-six years, though a good old age for a man, is but a mere speck in the life of a nation.
-Three score years and ten is the allotted time for individual men; but nations number their years by thousands.
-According to this fact, you are, even now, only in the beginning of your national career, still lingering in the period of childhood.
+You are, even now, only in the beginning of your national career, still lingering in the period of childhood.
 I repeat, I am glad this is so.
-There is hope in the thought, and hope is much needed, under the dark clouds which lower above the horizon.

-...Fellow-citizens, I shall not presume to dwell at length on the associations that cluster about this day.
-The simple story of it is that, 76 years ago, the people of this country were British subjects.
-The style and title of your "sovereign people" (in which you now glory) was not then born.
+There is hope in the thought, and hope is much needed, under the dark clouds which lower above the horizon. - 3 Fellow-citizens, 76 years ago, the people of this country were British subjects.
+The style and title of your 'sovereign people' (in which you now glory) was not then born.
 You were under the British Crown.
-Your fathers esteemed the English Government as the home government; and England as the fatherland.
-This home government, you know, although a considerable distance from your home, did, in the exercise of its parental prerogatives, impose upon its colonial children, such restraints, burdens and limitations, as, in its mature judgment, it deemed wise, right and proper.

-But, your fathers, who had not adopted the fashionable idea of this day, of the infallibility of government, and the absolute character of its acts, presumed to differ from the home government in respect to the wisdom and the justice of some of those burdens and restraints.
-They went so far in their excitement as to pronounce the measures of government unjust, unreasonable, and oppressive, and altogether such as ought not to be quietly submitted to.
-I scarcely need say, fellow-citizens, that my opinion of those measures fully accords with that of your fathers...Feeling themselves harshly and unjustly treated by the home government, your fathers, like men of honesty, and men of spirit, earnestly sought redress.
-They petitioned and remonstrated; they did so in a decorous, respectful, and loyal manner.
-Their conduct was wholly unexceptionable.
-This, however, did not answer the purpose.
+Your fathers esteemed the English Government as the home government.
+England as the fatherland, although a considerable distance from your home, impose, in the exercise of its parental prerogatives, upon its colonial children, such restraints, burdens and limitations, as, in its mature judgment, it deemed wise, right and proper. - 4 But your fathers, who had not adopted the idea of the infallibility of government, and the absolute character of its acts, presumed to differ from the home government in respect to the wisdom and the justice of some of those burdens and restraints.
+They went so far as to pronounce the measures of government unjust, unreasonable, and oppressive, and altogether such as ought not to be quietly submitted to.
+I scarcely need say, fellow-citizens, that my opinion of those measures fully accords with that of your fathers.
+Feeling themselves harshly and unjustly treated by the home government, your fathers, like men of honesty, and men of spirit, earnestly sought redress.
+They petitioned and remonstrated; they did so in a decorous, respectful, and loyal manner This, however, did not answer the purpose.
 They saw themselves treated with sovereign indifference, coldness and scorn.
 Yet they persevered.
-They were not the men to look back.